Alerts

 After expansion:

-False AlertNo leak occurred, maybe you just took an extra long shower
+Not LeakNot LeakNo leak occurred, maybe you just took an extra long shower.

 The tagging process may take a little time to complete, you'll see "Tagging" on screen to let you know it's still going.

-Once the tagging process completes successfully you will see the assigned tag, with an "Update Tag" button.
+Once the tagging process completes successfully you will see the assigned tag, with an "Change Tag" button.
+If you have made a mistake, you can change the tag now.

 If for any reason the process does not complete you will get a additional information on what to do below the table.
 For example if the device's subscription has lapsed you will be provided with information to renew.